shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 Bayes' Rule, but this computation can be expensive.
 So $H$ can be considered an alternate representation of $P$ that we use to avoid an expensive online Bayes' Rule calculation.

-$H$ will accept the same inputs as $P$ and $V$, and will be trained on self-play games using the actual values of the hidden state as training targets.
+$H$ will accept the same inputs as $P$ and $V$: the public game history, together with the acting player's private information.
+It will be trained on self-play games using the actual values of the hidden state as training targets.
 This should result in an unbiased $H$ as long as the self-play games are played according to the policy $P$.
-We can approximately enforce this by being careful with move selection mechanics (such as move temperature), under the assumption that $P$ has converged; more on this later.
+We can approximately enforce this, under the assumption that $P$ has converged, by being careful with move selection mechanics; more on this later.

 In some games, the size of the hidden state space can be intractably large.
 Rather than representing the hidden state as a flat distribution over the entire space, we can split the